ropensci/elastic/README.md

 Then elasticsearch should be available on port 9200, try `curl localhost:9200` and you should get the familiar message indicating ES is on.

 If you're using boot2docker, you'll need to use the IP address in place of localhost.
-Get it by doing `boot2docker ip` or `docker-machine ip [env ...]`
+Get it by doing `boot2docker ip`.

 __on OSX__

-+ Download zip or tar file from Elasticsearch [see here for download](https://www.elastic.co/downloads), e.g., `curl -L -O https://download.elasticsearch.org/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.2.1/elasticsearch-2.2.1.tar.gz`
++ Download zip or tar file from Elasticsearch [see here for download](https://www.elastic.co/downloads), e.g., `curl -L -O https://download.elasticsearch.org/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.3.1/elasticsearch-2.3.1.tar.gz`
-+ Extract: `tar -zxvf elasticsearch-2.2.1.tar.gz`
++ Extract: `tar -zxvf elasticsearch-2.3.1.tar.gz`
-+ Move it: `sudo mv /path/to/elasticsearch-2.2.1 /usr/local` (replace version with your version)
++ Move it: `sudo mv elasticsearch-2.3.1 /usr/local` (replace version with your version)
 + Navigate to /usr/local: `cd /usr/local`
 + Delete symlinked `elasticsearch` directory: `rm -rf elasticsearch`
-+ Add shortcut: `sudo ln -s elasticsearch-2.2.1 elasticsearch` (replace version with your version)
++ Add shortcut: `sudo ln -s elasticsearch-2.3.1 elasticsearch` (replace version with your version)

 You can also install via Homebrew: `brew install elasticsearch`